 Balancing a full course load is challenging, so a credit increase is not usually recommended, particularly if you work or have other responsibilities.
 If you are approved for a credit increase (3-6 credits max), you will not be eligible for academic concession for any issues related to your increased workload.

-- Credit increases are only permitted after general course registration closes and all students have had a chance to register.
+- Credit increases are only permitted after all students have had a chance to register.

 - Credit increases are not granted to allow for holding a spot on a waitlist.